MFlisar/Toolbox/README.md

 <h1 align="center">Compose Demo Base Activity</h1>

-A simple base activity in compose used in all my compose libraries inside the demo modules with some common used UI composables.
+A simple base **android activity** in compose used in all my compose libraries inside the demo modules with some common used UI composables.

 ## :elephant: Gradle